No Credit Check Loans Are Making a Comeback. Here’s What You Should Know ASAP

 Lenders aren’t stupid.
 They realize they are dealing with people who very well may not pay back a loan.
 Lenders take precautions to avoid losses at the expense of the borrower.
 Be aware of all of the ways your loan may be helping the lender more than it helps you.

-Pawn shops will grant a cash loan about 40 percent of the value of the item you pawn along with a monthly interest of up to 25 percent.
+Pawn shops will grant an emergency cash loan about 40 percent of the value of the item you pawn along with a monthly interest of up to 25 percent.
 If you don’t make the full payment within a specified amount of time, the shop is allowed to sell your item.
 In the end, the borrower loses in both scenarios.

 Auto title lenders may be the most dangerous of them all.
 According to the Federal Trade Commission, loans range from $5,500 to $10,000.
 Lenders demand your car as collateral along with monthly interest fees.
 If you cannot adhere to the loan terms, you’ll lose your car and money.